WGBH/AAPB2/app/views/override/resources.md

 ### 3. Customize Your Organization Page on the AAPB Website

-Each organization has a landing page on AAPB’s website, and we encourage adding a logo and org summary to provide more background on your programs!
+Each organization has a landing page on AAPB's website, and we encourage adding a logo and org summary to provide more background on your programs!
 Find your page: http://americanarchive.org/participating-orgs Please forward any updates to Ryn.

 ### 4. Grant Writing Assistance

 Are you interested in applying for a digitization grant?
-Let’s collaborate!
+Let's collaborate!
 We can point you to a few grant programs and provide you with our digitization grant writing toolkit of materials that you can incorporate into your proposal.
-Contact Casey, AAPB’s Project Manager, for details.
+Contact Casey, AAPB's Project Manager, for details.

 ### 5. AAPB's Preservation Wiki